 Pete Maravich’s college career was nothing short of incredible.
 Perhaps the most astounding factor of his time at LSU is the 3-point shot had yet to be introduced in college basketball.
 Pistol’s game was unique for his time because he loved shooting from outside and a lot of his shots would’ve been worth more had the arc been in play.

-It’s estimated Maravich would’ve averaged 57 points per game with the three-point line.
+It’s estimated Maravich would’ve averaged 57 points per game with the 3-point line.
 Absurd.

 Since freshmen were forbidden to play at the varsity level during Pete’s time, his freshmen year scoring totals didn’t count towards his career numbers.
 Had they counted the 741 points he scored on the freshmen team, he would’ve scored 4,408 points in his four-year career.
 Additionally, the shot clock had yet to be invented, allowing teams to stall and restrict opposing possessions.